 8. Hate Mates (Forever You)

 The university was a little overcrowded that year.
-But in any case, Alex is quite a kickass young lady.
+But in any case, Alex is a pretty kickass young lady.
 She’s edgy, and she has tattoos.
 She’s been through a lot in her young life already.
 DJ has a familial connection to the university.
 People assume that DJ is a rich jock persona, the big man on campus.
 There are many partying views about the opposite sex, how they handle their drinking and possibly drugs, and the whole fraternity life.

 Author: Mickey Miller